xiehb-evolution/hybrid-effects/README.md

 The hybrid effect size was calculated and standardized:

 ```
-Standardized Effect = (Heterozygote Mean - Homozygote Mean) / Sex-Specific Trait Mean
+Standardized Hybrid Effect = (Heterozygote Mean - Homozygote Mean) / Sex-Mean
 ```

 This normalization enables direct comparison across all 135 traits with different units and scales.

-### 4.3 Fisher's geometric model and λ parameter estimation
+### 4.3 Exponential distribution of hybrid effect size and λ parameter estimation

-The hybrid effect analysis follows Fisher's Geometric Model framework, where homozygotes serve as reference genotypes and heterozygotes as mutant genotypes.
-The distribution of standardized effect sizes was fitted to exponential distributions using the `fitdistrplus` R package.
+The distribution of standardized hybrid effect sizes was fitted to exponential distributions using the `fitdistrplus` R package.

 The λ parameter characterizes hybrid effect magnitude: